emersonxflemi/VBA_Analysis/README.md

 ![VBA Run Time](https://user-images.githubusercontent.com/111781762/189120897-6336ce48-84d1-49b1-ad09-ba7ba097e888.png)

 Originally, VBA was utilized in a less timely manner that involved unnecessary usage of loops.
 This decreased ability to process data considerably.
 Therefore, the VBA module was rewritten to increase performance.
 This should help considerably should a larger set of data with more stocks be used in the future.
+Refactoring of the code was in some ways, time consuming.
+However, the refactoring should assist future programmers.
+Additionally, the refactoring should be of assistance if more complicated analysis is added.
 The following VBA script can be changed for this purpose.